 - Diabetes

-- Genetic abnormalities of the reproductive system
+- Genetic problems with the reproductive system

 - Male hypogonadism (testosterone deficiency)